Chas McCormick Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.72 team ERA ranks second among all MLB pitching staffs.
+- The Mariners' 3.71 team ERA ranks second across all MLB pitching staffs.

-- Mariners pitchers combine to give up 131 home runs (1.1 per game), the sixth-fewest in baseball.
+- Mariners pitchers combine to surrender 134 home runs (1.1 per game), the sixth-fewest in the league.

-- His last time out was on Tuesday against the Kansas City Royals, when the righty went 4 1/3 innings, surrendering four earned runs while allowing seven hits.
+- In his most recent appearance on Wednesday, the righty tossed five innings against the Kansas City Royals, allowing five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.